 From the first time I saw the “murder house” on television I had to see not only what it looked like in person, but also what it felt like to stand on the front stoop.

 The house is definitely a different experience up close and personal, starting with the chain link fence that runs all the way around the property.
 It’s hard to imagine what the mansion looked like when first constructed in the early 19th century.
-They gave the front of the mansion a serious “makeover” (make-under?) for the opening scenes of the AHS pilot, which supposedly took place in the 1970s when the house was standing empty.
+They gave the front of the mansion a serious “makeover” (make-under?) for the opening scenes of the American Horror Story pilot, which supposedly took place in the 1970s when the house was standing empty.

 If you have a passing interest in true crime, you probably already know that the unsolved murder of Elizabeth Short is one of the most infamous crimes in history.
 In AHS, the evil Dr. Montgomery killed Short.
 In real life, Dr. Walter Bayley was a suspect in the crime, and it was rumored that he also performed gruesome and illegal procedures in his basement.